 Personal Injury Arbitration in New York used to be a fair process, a good way to speed up a personal injury case, and save the cost of trial expenses for both the plaintiff and defense.

 We have done many arbitrations over the years and always felt we had a fair decision with fair compensation awarded.
 However, we think things have changed.
 Our last arbitration with Judge Larry Schachner at NAM was the straw that broke our back.

 We believe Personal injury arbitration has become too risky.
-After several very low arbitration awards from two different arbitration companies, we are no longer agreeing to arbitrate any personal injury cases.
+After several very low arbitration awards from two different arbitration companies, we no longer agree to arbitrate any personal injury cases.
 We are now taking every case to trial if we can’t get a fair settlement.

 What Happened to Personal Injury Arbitration?